pixelglow/double_metaphone/README.markdown

 Require
 -------

-Any C++11 toolchain.
+Any C++11 toolchain, e.g. clang 3.3, gcc 4.8.

 Install
 -------

 **double_metaphone** is header only, just copy `double_metaphone.h` into your own sources.

+To keep up to date in your git-managed project:

+    # once only
+    git remote add double_metaphone git@github.com:pixelglow/double_metaphone.git
+    git subtree add --prefix=double_metaphone double_metaphone master
+    # whenever double_metaphone changes
+    git subtree pull --prefix=double_metaphone double_metaphone master

 Test
 ----

-On Mac OS X:
+On clang:

     clang++ -std=c++11 -stdlib=libc++ test.cpp -otest && ./test

+On gcc:

+    g++ -std=c++11 test.cpp -otest && ./test

 Design
 ------

-The main differences and improvements over the original and similiar implementations:
+The main differences over similar implementations:

-* Standard C++11 with modern idioms like lambdas, `std::string` and `std::pair`.
+* Standard C++11 with modern idioms like namespaces, lambdas, `std::string` and `std::pair`.
 * Callback API for phonetic key parts and their corresponding ranges in the original word.
 * Each key part is generally either all vowels or all consonants.
 * Tuned for speed.
-Running on 2.26GHz Intel Core 2 Duo, it reaches 2,000,000 words per second.

 Copyright
 ---------

+Copyright (c) 1998, 1999, Lawrence Philips.

+Slightly modified by Kevin Atkinson to fix several bugs and to allow it to give back more than 4 characters.

 Copyright (c) 2014, Pixelglow Software.
 All rights reserved.

-*double_metaphone* is derived from:
-* [Kevin Atkinson's](http://aspell.net/metaphone/dmetaph.cpp) version which fixes several bugs and gives back more than 4 char keys.
-  Like the original it is written in Visual C++ and not in Standard C++.
-* Tests are based on [Stephen Woodbridge's](http://swoodbridge.com/DoubleMetaPhone/surnames.txt) version.
+This version is derived from [Kevin Atkinson's](http://aspell.net/metaphone/dmetaph.cpp) version, which is in turn derived from Lawrence Philips' original version.
+The tests are based on the data from [Stephen Woodbridge's](http://swoodbridge.com/DoubleMetaPhone/surnames.txt) version.

 License
 -------